New Big Money Means Uranium Energy Corp. (UEC) Investors Could Reap Benefit

 The top institutional shareholder in the company is Blackrock Inc. with over 13.36 million shares valued at $23.51 million.
 The investor’s holdings represent 6.71% of the UEC Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 9.4 million shares valued at $16.54 million to account for 4.72% of the shares outstanding.
 The other top investors are Mirae Asset Global Investments Co., Ltd. which holds 3.46 million shares representing 1.74% and valued at over $6.08 million, while State Street Corporation holds 1.63% of the shares totaling 3.25 million with a market value of $5.72 million.

 Uranium Energy Corp.
-(AMEX: UEC) is 18.75% higher on its value in year-to-date trading and has touched a low of $0.35 and a high of $2.56 in the current 52-week trading range.
+(AMEX: UEC) is 21.02% higher on its value in year-to-date trading and has touched a low of $0.35 and a high of $2.56 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The UEC stock was last observed hovering at around $2.27 in the last trading session, with the day’s loss setting it -0.18% off its average median price target of $2.15 for the next 12 months.
-It is also 41.94% off the consensus price target high of $3.60 offered by 5 analysts, but current levels are -22.94% lower than the price target low of $1.70 for the same period.
+The UEC stock was last observed hovering at around $1.99 in the last trading session, with the day’s gains setting it 0.14% off its average median price target of $2.15 for the next 12 months.
+It is also 40.83% off the consensus price target high of $3.60 offered by 5 analysts, but current levels are -25.29% lower than the price target low of $1.70 for the same period.

 Uranium Energy Corp.
 (UEC) Analyst Forecasts